cnuernber/ham-fisted/README.md

 `frequencies` is quite a bit faster while still returning a persistent datastructure.

+Along those lines construction of a persistent vector from an object array is very fast so it is very efficient to construct a persistent vector from an object-array-list - the array list being much faster to build.

 ## New Primitive Operations

 There are many new primitive operations than listed below - please take a moment to scan